 Genetic Improvement

 Genetic Improvement is used to improve pre-existing software by using an automated search to find improved software.
 These improvements include improvements in energy consumption, reductions in execution time and reductions in memory consumption.
-In a survey of 3132 distinct papers that were published between 1995 and 2015 [REFERENCE - [7]Genetic Improvement of Software: A Comprehensive Survey], the most popular search technique is evolutionary computing as 96% of these papers referenced or used these techniques.
+In a survey of 3132 distinct papers that were published between 1995 and 2015 [7], the most popular search technique is evolutionary computing as 96% of these papers referenced or used these techniques.
 This demonstrates the increase in popularity of evolutionary computing.

 This survey is very relevant to this study as it is one of the largest and most comprehensive surveys on computer science papers.
-The authors concluded that there were 82 papers out of 1131 that was about genetic improvement [7][REFERENCE].
+The authors concluded that there were 82 papers out of 1131 that was about genetic improvement [7].

 However, in order to cover a wide range of topics that fall within the definition of genetic improvement, the number of papers analysed in the survey had to be restricted.
-Hence, owing to the survey's strict definition, this may have led to the exclusion of many papers which may have had key information about genetic mprovement.
+Hence, owing to the survey's strict definition, this may have led to the exclusion of many papers which may have had key information about Genetic Improvement.